typelevel/cats/docs/src/main/tut/jump_start_guide.md

+---
+layout: page
+title:  "Jump Start Guide"
+section: "jump_start_guide"
+position: 35
+---

 # Introduction

-[Cats](http://typelevel.org/cats/) is a library providing abstractions for functional programming in Scala.

-There are a couple of great posts and courses on Cats out there on the web (like [Herding cats](http://eed3si9n.com/herding-cats/) and a [tutorial on Scala Exercises](https://www.scala-exercises.org/cats/semigroup)), but they tend to explore the categories/type classes implemented in the library rather than to give practical ready-to-use examples of how to use Cats in existing codebases.

-This blog post barely scratches the surface of what Cats can do, but instead provides a concise hands-on introduction to the patterns you're most likely to take advantage of in your Scala project.
+This jump start guide barely scratches the surface of what Cats can do, but instead provides a concise hands-on introduction to the patterns you're most likely to take advantage of in your Scala project.
 If you're using the constructs like [`Future`](http://www.scala-lang.org/api/current/scala/concurrent/Future.html), [`Option`](http://www.scala-lang.org/api/current/scala/Option.html) or [`Either`](http://www.scala-lang.org/api/current/scala/util/Either.html) on a daily basis, it's very likely that Cats can simplify and improve the readability of your code.

-Please refer to the [Cats wiki on GitHub](https://github.com/typelevel/cats) for guidelines on how to add the library to your project dependencies.
+Please refer to the [wiki on GitHub](https://github.com/typelevel/cats) for guidelines on how to add the library to your project dependencies.
 We are sticking to [version 1.0.1](https://github.com/typelevel/cats/releases/tag/v1.0.1) in the entire post.

 Let's go through the library package-wise, looking at the syntax available in each package.